 Flags of Europe shown on folio 62r of the Armorial de Gelre, 14th Century

 (Source: Wikipedia Commons)

-The two flags of Moors above represent the kingdoms of Sardaengen and Corsica among other kingdoms of Aragon.
+The two flags of Moors above represent the kingdoms of "Sardaengen" and "Corse" among other territories of Aragon.
 You can see them all clearly identified here.

 The Funeral Procession of King Charles I of Spain

 (Source: La magnifique et somptueuse pompe funebre faite aus obseques et funerailles du tres grande et tres victorieus empereur Charles cinquieme via the National Library of France)

 detail showing the Flag of the Kingdom of Sardinia

 Sardinia's website comments on the historical appearance of the Moors:

 The physiognomy of the Moors depicted on the coat of arms in the fourteenth-century specimens is accentuatedly Negroid, with a snub nose and prominent lips; the hair and the beard are curly.
 Then the traits become western and lack a beard.
 The Moors are generally all the same; on the title page of the "Annales de la Corona de Aragòn" (1610), two Moors appear younger, shaved and with a princely crown, the other two bearded elders with royal crowns.
 There is no shortage, where the technique makes it possible to represent it, the brown color of the skin.

 Mario de Valdes y Cocom, an independent historian and researcher at PBS, provides some information on the origin of the Moor's head symbolism in European heraldry.